 2. Drag and drop form designer

 A process without data is like a car without fuel.
 Business processes require definite means to transfer the data through to a process.
 In most cases, BPM solutions make use of a form to capture and edit data along a business process.
+This is why a cloud BPM system needs to have a data strategy.
 Business process management tools need to adapt to the different types of users spanning from beginners to advanced users.
 While users at the beginner level require everything to be simplified, advanced users demand an added level of customization.

 3. Access control based on roles